sFlow

 [no] sflow sample output interface

 By default, sFlow samples include information about the output interface of the sampled packet.
-The no sflow sample output interface command prevents sFlow from including that information.
+The no sflow sample output interface command excludes the information.

 Command Mode